Pragya1208/testrail-upload/INTEGRATION.md

 ## 4. Shared JSON snippet (all editors)

 For teams that store config in Git or share snippets, you can provide a **minimal JSON snippet** that users paste into their editor’s MCP config.
-Replace YOUR_ORG with your GitHub org or username and set TestRail env vars.
+Set TestRail env vars.

 ### Snippet for Cursor / Claude / Windsurf